 To ensure interconnection is secure, MC clients only connect to MC Servers within their own system (unless migrating).
 When information is required by a MC client from another interconnected system, the information is first transferred from the interconnected partner system to the interconnected primary system via MCX server to MCX server communications followed by the distribution of that information to the MC client .
 For example, group management information is transferred between Group Management Servers in Clause 10.2.7 of TS 23.280 [36], prior to distribution to MC clients.

 MC systems should protect themselves at the system border from external attackers.
-During interconnection, the MC system should use an HTTP proxy and IS proxy, as defined in Annex I, to enforce policies and apply security functions (such as topology hiding).
+During interconnection, the MC system should use an HTTP proxy and an MC gateway containing an IS proxy as described in clause 11.1.X to enforce policies and apply security functions (such as topology hiding).
 Among the security functions that can be performed at both proxies are preventing any direct MC client connection over this interface.
 Figure 11.1.1-1 shows the security architecture for interconnected MC systems.

-Figure 11.1.1-1: Security of interconnection between MC Systems

-Editor's Note: It is for FFS how the IS Proxy and the MC Gateway are related.

 Cross-system authentication of interconnection signalling requests may be implicit or explicit, subject to the policy of each MC system.
 Where authentication is implicit, the HTTP Proxy and IS Proxy should prevent messages that do not have an external MC service ID in the source of the request.
 MC servers should enforce policy to limit the information provided to a signalling requests from external MC service IDs.

 Where authentication is explicit, the signalling request shall contain an Element for Authenticating Requests, (EAR), as defined in Clause 9.6.
 It is recommended that an authorised identity should be used within the EAR, to convey the source's authorisation to make the request.